Spain jails Catalan separatist leaders for independence bid

 “I feel very affected by the sentence even though I expected it.
 I feel fury and a sense of powerlessness,” said Joan Guich, a 19-year-old maths student who was protesting on Gran Via.
 “They have been convicted for an ideology which I agree with.”

-In a tweet from Brussels, Puigdemont denounced the sentences as an "outrage".
-"100 years in all.
+In a tweet from Brussels, Puigdemont denounced the sentences as an “outrage”.
+He wrote: “100 years in all.
 An outrage.
 Now more than ever, by your side and those of your families.
-It is time to react as never before," he wrote.
+It is time to react as never before.”

 BARCELONA: Thousands of angry protesters took to the streets of Barcelona on Monday after Spain’s Supreme Court sentenced nine Catalan separatist leaders to between nine and 13 years in jail for sedition over the failed 2017 independence bid.